kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 8.md

   **Part 3 - The Client**

 7. Open lab-8-client.
 Open the POM, add another dependency for spring-cloud-starter-bus-amqp.
+Also add a dependency for Spring Boot Actuator (org.springframework.boot / spring-boot-starter-actuator)

 8. Open the LuckyWordController.
 Add a @ConfigurationProperties annotation using a prefix of “wordConfig”.
 Notice the properties / getters and setters.